Travel Inspo: Greece

 Santorini: Light, cliffs, and the call of the sea

-We ended in Santorini, that postcard-perfect place you think might be overrated—until you see it for yourself.
-The blues are somehow bluer, the air clearer, and the light… I still can’t describe it.
-There's something about that volcanic edge meeting the vast calm of the sea that stirred something deep in me.
+We ended in Santorini, that postcard-perfect place you think might be overrated until you see it for yourself.
+The blues are somehow bluer, the air clearer, and the light still hard to describe.
+There’s something about the volcanic edge meeting the calm of the sea that stayed with me.

 Eusebio Ceramics Santorini